 A "train pack" includes a large clip, a Train Header card describing the work locations the train serves and your engine card.
-Freight trains will also have a red caboose card whose pocket is a convenient place to store the engine card.
-Car cards should match all cars in the train.
+Freight and ore trains will have a red caboose card whose pocket is a convenient place to store the engine card.
+Car cards should match all cars in the train in order.
 Passenger trains are similar except instead of a caboose card there will be a Consist card specifying the order certain car types are to be placed in the train if present in today's version of the train (as indicated by waybills).
 Passenger cards and waybills are white.

-Any trains going to staging or visible staging (crew change points) will have specific instructions at the bottom of the Train Header describing how the train is to be parked.
+Any trains going to crew change points (staging or visible staging) will have specific instructions at the bottom of the Train Header describing how the train is to be parked.
 This orients it properly for its next use.